EGROENE/us-capitals-quiz/README.md

 ﻿# us-capitals-quiz

-This project is a redoing of one of my first JS projects, in which I provide a quiz to user about the capitals of all US states.
-I have been yearning to do so for some time now, as the original code is fricking awful, though it worked.
-In this revision, I plan to use TypeScript & React.js.
+This is a revision of one of my first JS projects, in which I made a quiz about the capitals of the US states.
+Every time I looked at my old code on this project, I vomited a bit inside my mouth, so I figured I would redo it all using React.js & TypeScript.